paolodalberto/FastCDL/R/README.md

 dimension 150, this is what we want to compare *D* and it creates a time series *R+R+D* and it going to compute two measures *R* vs *R* and *R* vs *D*.

+IF you inspect the example and how the code produces the result (time,response, and p-value) you can appreciate the plots better and how you can use the interface to compare M and N samples (of same dimensions).